dapachec/deep-rl-navigation/README.md

 There are four possible actions available to the agent at each time step (Move forward, Move backward, Turn left, Turn right).
 The agent receives a reward of +1 when it collects a yellow banana, and of -1 for a blue banana.
 Thus, the goal of the agent is to collect as many yellow bananas as possible while avoiding blue bananas.

-In this simplified version, the environment is considered solved when the agent collects an average of > 13 yellow bananas over 100 consecutive episodes.
+In this simplified version, the environment is solved when the agent collects an average of > 13 yellow bananas over 100 consecutive episodes.

 # Getting Started